Illustration of Pickled Okra Recipe with Garlic and Dill for Small-Batch Canning

 Classic Southern-style brine

-A little more mustard seed and black pepper gives the jars a familiar profile often associated with Southern preserves.
-This version works well beside cooked greens, cornbread, or cold ham.
+Increase the mustard seed slightly and add a touch more black pepper for a more traditional profile often associated with Southern preserves.
+This version pairs especially well with cornbread, cold meats, and comfort-food plates.

 Onion and okra